-Senior Curator of Photography
+Senior Curator, Photography

 Guggenheim curator since 2002

-During her tenure with the museum she has curated the touring exhibitions Family Pictures; Speaking with Hands: Photographs from The Buhl Collection; and Rrose is a Rrose is a Rrose: Gender Performance in Photography.
-She has contributed to numerous other museum exhibitions and catalogues, including Marina Abramović’s performance series Seven Easy Pieces; Robert Mapplethorpe and the Classical Tradition; Premises: Invested Spaces in Visual Arts, Architecture & Design from France, 1958–1998; The Italian Metamorphosis, 1943–1968; Art of This Century; and Guggenheim Museum Collection: A to Z.
+During her tenure with the museum, she curated Haunted: Contemporary Photography/Video/Performance, which opened in March 2010 before traveling to the Guggenheim Museum Bilbao; Catherine Opie: American Photographer (2008); True North (2008) and Jeff Wall: Exposure (2007) for the Deutsche Guggenheim, Berlin; Family Pictures (2007); Speaking with Hands: Photographs from The Buhl Collection (2004); and Rrose is a Rrose is a Rrose: Gender Performance in Photography (1997).
+Additionally, she contributed to Robert Mapplethorpe and the Classical Tradition (2005); Marina Abramović’s performance series Seven Easy Pieces (2005); Premises: Invested Spaces in Visual Arts, Architecture & Design from France, 1958–1998 (1998); and The Italian Metamorphosis, 1943–1968 (1994).

 A Long-Awaited Tribute: Frank Lloyd Wright's Usonian House and Pavilion

 This presentation, comprised of selected materials from the Solomon R. Guggenheim Museum Archives, pays homage to the first Frank Lloyd Wright–designed structures in New York City.